Sex Offender Treatment and Assessment

 - He or she must agree to attend SOTAP and follow treatment rules and expectations.

-Offenders can be terminated from treatment for assaults and fighting, sexual behavior that cannot be managed through formal interventions, intentionally violating confidentiality, failing to make progress in treatment, being placed in a higher security category than that allowable by the treatment facility such as maximum, engaging in behaviors that are disruptive to the operation of the program and/or institution, or using illicit substances.
+Incarcerated individuals can be terminated from treatment for assaults and fighting, sexual behavior that cannot be managed through formal interventions, intentionally violating confidentiality, failing to make progress in treatment, being placed in a higher security category than that allowable by the treatment facility such as maximum, engaging in behaviors that are disruptive to the operation of the program and/or institution, or using illicit substances.

 Many higher risk sex offenders don't volunteer to participate in treatment on their own.
 Beginning in 2014, the SOTAP instituted the practice of completing face to face screenings with all sex offenders coming in through the Reception and Diagnostic Center in Shelton, Washington.
 Through the use of motivational interviewing techniques and the development of a therapeutic rapport, the SOTAP has seen a dramatic increase in the rates of higher risk sex offenders volunteering to participate in the treatment program.
-Due to the increase in higher risk offenders volunteering to participate in the program, the SOTAP has not had sufficient capacity to allocate treatment resources to lower risk offenders.
+Due to the increase in higher risk incarcerated individuals volunteering to participate in the program, the SOTAP has not had sufficient capacity to allocate treatment resources to lower risk incarcerated individuals.

 DOC and its partners also continue that treatment in community supervision after they have served their prison time.
 Sex offenders about to leave prison undergo a classification process to assess their risk to the public.
-DOC and its partners ensure the proper authorities, organizations and potential victims know the whereabouts of sex offenders leaving prison and impose special safeguards on the offenders thought to pose the highest risk to the public.
+DOC and its partners ensure the proper authorities, organizations and potential victims know the whereabouts of sex offenders leaving prison and impose special safeguards on the incarcerated individuals thought to pose the highest risk to the public.

 The statistics mean that a large number of sex offenders return to their communities within a few years of their crimes--making community treatment and risk/needs based management key elements of their rehabilitation and subsequently in the best interest of community safety.